segmentio/segment-docs/src/connections/warehouses/faq.md

 If you want to insert custom data into your warehouse, create new schemas that are not associated with an existing source, since these may be deleted upon a reload of the Segment data in the cluster.

-We highly recommend scripting any sort of additions of data you might have to warehouse, so that you aren’t doing one-off tasks that can be hard to recover from in the future in the case of hardware failure.
+We highly recommend scripting any sort of additions of data you might have to warehouse, so that you aren't doing one-off tasks that can be hard to recover from in the future in the case of hardware failure.

 ## Which IPs should I whitelist?

 You can whitelist our custom IP 52.25.130.38/32 while authorizing Segment to write in to your Redshift or Postgres port.

 BigQuery does not require whitelisting an IP address.
-To learn how to setup BigQuery, check out our [setup guide](https://segment.com/docs/destinations/bigquery/#getting-started)
+To learn how to setup BigQuery, check out our [set up guide](https://segment.com/docs/destinations/bigquery/#getting-started)

 ## Will Segment sync my historical data?

 We will automatically load up to 2 months of your historical data when you connect a warehouse.

 For full historical backfills you'll need to be a Segment Business plan customer.
-If you’d like to learn more about our Business plan and all the features that come with it, [check out our pricing page](https://segment.com/pricing).
+If you'd like to learn more about our Business plan and all the features that come with it, [check out our pricing page](https://segment.com/pricing).

 ## What do you recommend for Postgres: Amazon or Heroku?

-Heroku’s simple set up and administration process make it a great option to get up and running quickly.
+Heroku's simple set up and administration process make it a great option to get up and running quickly.

-Amazon’s service has some more powerful features and will be more cost-effective for most cases.
+Amazon's service has some more powerful features and will be more cost-effective for most cases.
 However, first time users of Amazon Web Services (AWS) will likely need to spend some time with the documentation to get set up properly.